ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 Inspect memory dumps, binaries, files inside [a decompiled APK](#11-decompile-an-apk), files inside the app specific directories, or any other files.

 After you finish testing \[and logout\], don't forget to [download](#downloadupload-files-and-directories) the app specific directories and inspect all the files inside.
-Inspect what is new and what still persists after logout.
+Inspect what is new and what still persists after the logout.

 There will be some false positive results since the regular expressions are not perfect.
 I prefer to use `rabin2` over `strings` because it can read Unicode characters.